-The International Studies Program administers the Aronson International Experience Grants for students in the major (including pre-majors).
+The International Studies Program administers the Aronson International Experience Grants (AIEG).
 These awards have been made possible through a generous gift from Jeffrey and Shari Aronson as part of the Aronson Center for International Studies.
-They are designed to make educational opportunities abroad more accessible to International Studies students.
+They are designed to make educational opportunities abroad more accessible for international studies students.

 - Independent research projects (*students in this category may request up to $4,500 in funding)

 - International conferences

 - Unpaid internships abroad (academic year only; for summer internships please apply for the Weisman Internship Fund)

 - Study abroad during the academic year (some exclusions may apply)

 Students apply online via the AIEG application.
 All applicants must submit a resume, a project budget, and a short proposal that describes how the proposed international experience will advance their academic and/or career goals within the field of international studies.
 If funding is requested to support a research project overseas, a letter of reference from a faculty sponsor or project PI must also be sent to email@example.com.
 The research plan should indicate the topic to be investigated and as much detail as possible about the research that will be conducted.

 NOTE: All undergraduates participating in university sponsored international research and/or study projects must meet with a study abroad advisor and register with the Office of Study Abroad.
 Furthermore, students whose experience is in a country determined to be at high risk by the U.S. Department of State must submit a petition to the Office of Study Abroad.